m4r35n357/VisualOptimizers/README.md

 Nelder, John A.; R. Mead (1965).
 "A simplex method for function minimization".
 Computer Journal.
 7 (4): 308–313. doi:10.1093/comjnl/7.4.308.

-This code was originally forked from a project by Matteo Maggioni (https://github.com/matteotiziano/nelder-mead) in 2023.
+This code was originally based on a [project](https://github.com/matteotiziano/nelder-mead) by Matteo Maggioni in 2023.

 Parameter | Meaning
 ----------|-----------